manassahoo-dev/DSA/React.md

 1. What is React JS?
-- React JS is an **open-source JavaScript library** used for building user interfaces or UI components.
++ React JS is an **open-source JavaScript library** used for building user interfaces or UI components.
-- The background color is `#ffffff` for light mode and `#000000` for dark mode.
+1. What are the key features of React JS?
++ Virtual DOM
++ Component-based architecture
++ Unidirectional data flow
++ JSX syntax
++ Performance optimization